 The Issues page enables users to review all their frontend issues in one place and prioritize and learn more about the issues that are actually affecting the customer experience.
-The histogram at the top, visible when clicking the "See histogram" button, provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing high-impact issues, low-impact issues, and no issues.
+The histogram at the top, visible when clicking the "See histogram" button, provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing severe issues, any non-severe issues, and no issues.

 - Network Errors - Failed network requests.
 These errors may or may not directly impact the UI.

 - Rage Clicks - Occurs when a user clicks repeatedly in frustration on an element.

 - Dead Clicks - Occurs when a user clicks on an interactive element (button, link, etc), but the click had no visible effect (ie. a DOM change).

 - Frustrating Network Requests - Compound events where a user shows impatient mouse actions during a particularly long network request.

 - Error States - Triggered by the occurrence of Element Visible Definitions that are designated as "error states".